remichartier/008_SelfDrivingCarAdvancedLaneLinesProject/writeup.md

 - Covered in my notebook chapter **"Warp the detected lane boundaries back onto the original image."**
 - Done for all test images in my image output folder : "./output_images/009_detectedLaneBoundaries"
-- One exemple is below :
+- One example is below :

 ![alt text][image11]